hantam171/sanction-project/README.md

 # Sanctions and Trade: Direct and Spillover Effects

+International sanctions can be interpreted as shocks that increase trade costs, as targeted countries face restrictions on exporting to or importing from certain partners.
+Moreover, the impact of sanctions is not confined to the targeted economy alone.
+Neighboring countries that share land borders with sanctioned states may also be affected through two main channels.
+First, sanctions may disrupt regional trade routes or increase transportation and compliance costs, thereby reducing trade flows(Kaempfer and Lowenberg, 2007).
+Second, these neighbors may benefit from trade diversion, as sanctioned countries reroute their demand or supply through nearby markets (Crozet et al.,2021).

+Numerous studies have examined the impact of sanctions on targeted countries (Yang et al., 2009; Haidar, 2017; Gharehgozli, 2017).
+Overall, the existing literature consistently finds that most sanctions significantly reduce the economic activities of the sanctioned states.
+However, the potential spillover effects of sanctions on neighboring countries have received far less attention.
+Neighbors that share land borders with sanctioned states may be affected through two main channels.
+On one hand, sanctions can disrupt regional trade routes or increase transportation and compliance costs, thereby reducing overall trade flows.
+On the other hand, neighboring economies may benefit from trade diversion, as sanctioned countries redirect their trade through nearby markets to bypass restrictions.

+Recently, Vincenzo et al. (2023) employed panel data to estimate the impact of sanctions on land-bordering countries that are not themselves subject to any sanction regime.
+Their findings indicate that sanctions can generate measurable indirect effects on neighboring economies, highlighting the regional dimension of sanction policies.
+Building on this approach, our study also uses panel data to estimate both the direct effects of sanctions on targeted countries and the spillover effects on their neighbors.
+Despite the growing attention, the broader mechanisms underlying these spillovers—such as heterogeneity across sanction types, sender countries, and economic linkages—remain relatively underexplored, motivating our analysis.

 ## Research Question
 This project explores how international sanctions influence trade, both for targeted countries and their land neighbors.
 The central questions are: